 All decisions about SuSanA to date were taken within the SuSanA meetings and documented in the meeting minutes which can be downloaded from the SuSanA website here.
 A SuSanA core group was formed in mid 2008.
 It can also take operational decisions outside of the general SuSanA meeting dates.

-The SuSanA secretariat is currently allocated 2 full time person equivalents of time from members of the GIZ sector program Sustainable sanitation: Rahul Ingle, Christian Rieck, Trevor Surridge, Carola Israel and Conrad Thombansen, Tina Eisele with the support of an intern.
+The SuSanA secretariat is currently allocated 2 full time person equivalents of time from members of the GIZ sector program Sustainable sanitation: Rahul Ingle, Christian Rieck, Trevor Surridge, Carola Israel and Conrad Thombansen, Tina Eisele (not in the photo) with the support of an intern.
 As agreed in the 5th SuSanA meeting in Durban in 2008, GIZ is responsible for carrying out the secretariat function of the SuSanA.

 The SuSanA secretariat facilitates and coordinates the organisation, development and outputs of SuSanA.
 The main functions of the SuSanA secretariat are to manage the SuSanA website and partners, support the preparation of SuSanA meetings and side events, to network with the working groups, working group leads and the core group, to facilitate the production of SuSanA publications, produce the SuSanA DVD (a partial offline version of the website), manage the online library, quality check case studies, support the working group mailing lists and - since July 2011 - to moderate the open SuSanA discussion forum.
 The secretariat is the first point of contact for any questions about SuSanA.